Daimler Company: Turner's engines

 Sangster promptly made Edward Turner head of the automotive division which as well as Daimler and Carbodies (London Taxicab manufacturers) included Ariel, Triumph, and BSA motorcycles.
 Turner designed the lightweight hemi head Daimler 2.5 & 4.5 Litre V8 Engines.
-The small engine was used to power a production version of an apprentice's exercise, the very flexible Dart and the larger engine installed in the Majestic Major, a relabelled Majestic.
+The small engine was used to power a production version of an apprentice's exercise, the very flexible Dart and the larger engine was installed in the Majestic Major, a relabelled Majestic.
 Under Sangster Daimler's vehicles became a little less sober and more performance oriented.
 The Majestic Major proved an agile high-speed cruiser on the new motorways.
 Bill Boddy described the SP250 as unlikely to stir the memories of such ghosts as haunt the tree-lined avenues near Sandringham, Balmoral and Windsor Castle.

 The two excellent Turner V8 engines disappeared with British Leyland's first rationalisation, the larger in 1968 and the smaller a year later.